floragunncom/search-guard-docs/_content/_docs_quickstart/firststeps_configuring_roles.md

 <ES installation directory>/plugins/search-guard-flx/sgconfig/sg_roles.yml
 ```

-After that you upload this file to the cluster by using the sgadmin command line tool for the configuration changes to become effective.
+After that you upload this file to the cluster by using the sgctl command line tool for the configuration changes to become effective.

 The basic structure of a role looks like: